cloudnative-pg/cloudnative-pg/docs/src/scheduling.md

 `.spec.affinity.tolerations` section, which accepts the usual Kubernetes syntax for tolerations.

 !!!
-See also "Taints and Tolerations"
+Seealso "Taints and Tolerations"
     More information on taints and tolerations can be found in the [Kubernetes documentation](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/).